thaisstein/kingdomquarrel-game/README.md

-# Kingdom Quarrel RPG Game
+# Kingdom Quarrel Hack and Slash Game
 Code related to the final project of the class "Architecture et Moteurs de Jeux Vidéo" offered at Telecom SudParis in 2023.

 ## Description